 Like the Siberian Husky, Alaskan Malamutes were used as sled dogs by the U.S. military during World War II.
-Alaskan Malamutes were also among the first military breeds trained to parachute.
+Alaskan Malamutes were also among the first military dogs trained to parachute.
 In their search and rescue capacity, Malamutes jumped into harsh terrain and transported rescue teams in search of downed aircraft and their crews.

 8. Giant Schnauzer

 Originally bred as cattle driving dogs, Giant Schnauzers were used as sentry and tracking dogs by the German army in both World Wars.
-In America, Giant Schnauzers were used by the Air Force during World War II and again in the 1980ʻs but were found not as temperamentally suited to military work as other breeds.
+In America, Giant Schnauzers were used by the Air Force during World War II and again in the 1980s but were found to be not as temperamentally suited to military work as other breeds.
 However, the Department of Defense recently gave the breed one more shot, selecting a Giant Schnauzer named Brock to train for odor detection and patrol.
 Doing his breed proud, a fully-trained Brock served on a presidential detection detail in Germany in 2017.

 The German military used Boxers extensively during both World Wars.
 Sturdy Boxers served their home country loyally as pack and messenger dogs.
-While some Boxers are still utilized as military working dogs, they are much more popular as companion dogs worldwide.
+While some Boxers are still utilized as army working dogs, they are much more popular as companion dogs worldwide.
 In fact, their military service led to their global popularity, as many soldiers returning home from World War II brought Boxers back with them.

 10. Doberman Pinscher